jtrumbull/xml-parser/README.md

 ## Contributing

 Check out the [issue](https://github.com/jtrumbull/XMLParser/issues) tracker, if your issue or feature request has not addressed open a new issue.
+All pull requests are welcome.

 ## Community